aserg-ufmg/angularjs-performance-survey/README.md

 * Access date: October-2015
 * URL: http://stackoverflow.com/q/14793692

-> As I read through the Angular tutorials, I really like a lot of it, but isn't \aspas{\mcode{ng-click}} the equivalent of an inline \mcode{onClick}?
-My understanding was that the JavaScript community had determined inline JavaScript event handlers in your HTML was \aspas{bad practice}.
+> As I read through the Angular tutorials, I really like a lot of it, but isn't `ng-click` the equivalent of an inline `onClick`?
+My understanding was that the JavaScript community had determined inline JavaScript event handlers in your HTML was bad practice.

 #### [Q&A5] AngularJS: Is mcode{ngClick a Good Practice Why is There no ng-event in AngularJS?
 * Access date: September-2015
 * URL: http://stackoverflow.com/q/14346073

-> I understand that \mcode{ng-click} is technically not the same as \mcode{onclick}, but both are placed in the markup.
-I thought that would be a \aspas{bad practice}?
-Why is this one of the core concepts of AngularJS, if most people say this is \aspas{bad}?
+> I understand that `ng-click` is technically not the same as `onclick`, but both are placed in the markup.
+I thought that would be a \aspas{bad practice`?
+Why is this one of the core concepts of AngularJS, if most people say this is bad?
 I thought it would be better to select the DOM element from JavaScript and not to place logic in the markup.

 #### [Q&A6] How to not Let Angular Spoil All Your HTML With Logic Code?